FruitJamUK/BrightonJavaTwitter/README.md

 This Step:

-Parse the retrieved result into domain objects we can use
+Show the Tweets domain object in the activity

-- Take the ASyncTask string result
+- create the layout for the activity
-- Create a new Parser
+- create an adapter to use
-- Return a list of tweets
+- display on screen
-- Use onPostExecute to notify UI thread
+- add an empty view